lazy-sunshine/Sunshine_WeatherApp/README.md

 # Sunshine_WeatherApp

-Its a Udacity Project.Sunshine App is a weather App that couls tell weather of any input location be it cities,pin-codes or latitudes and longitudes.
+This a Udacity Project.Sunshine App is a weather App that couls tell weather of any inputed locationIt  collects its weather data from [Open Weather Map](http://openweathermap.org/API) website.

-Using Gcm we could get regular updates about weather.It  uses Muzei library so that wallpaper could be updated according to today's weather.
+##Library Used:

+- AppCompat Library
+- Volley Library
+- Picasso Library
+- Muzei Library
+- Google.android.gms
+- RecyclerView and CardView.

+##Features:

+- Weather details for next 14 days could be known to user based on any type of inputed location be it pincode,city name or latitudes and longitude.
-We could get weather of next 14 days.Clicking on a weather of a day user could get other details such as  its humidity,wind-speed.
+- Clicking on a weather of a day user could get other details about that day's weather such as  its humidity,wind-speed.
+- Using Gcm we could get regular updates about today's weather in form of notification.
+- It  uses Muzei library so that wallpaper could be updated according to today's weather.
+- It provide compatiblity with tablets and other sizes phones.

+##Licence

+The content of this repository is licensed under a [Creative Commons Attribution License](http://creativecommons.org/licenses/by/3.0/us/).

+.